xiGUAwanOU/tech-note/frontend-development/vue-js/router-with-props.md

 In this case, if there is an URL like `/search?q=vue`, then `{ query: "vue" }` will be passed as property of the component.

-For further references see the [offical document](https://router.vuejs.org/en/essentials/passing-props.html) of Vue.js.
+For further references see the [official document](https://router.vuejs.org/en/essentials/passing-props.html) of Vue.js.